nap2000/docs/admin-organisations.rst

 #.
 Other

-   *  Allow results to be edited on the server
+   *  Allow results to be edited on the server (notify admin user if changed)

-   *  Allow sending of tasks to email addresses
+   *  Allow sending of tasks to email addresses (notify admin user if changed)

-   *  Allow sending of notifications
+   *  Allow sending of notifications (notify admin user if changed)

-   *  Allow submissions of data to this organisation
+   *  Allow submissions of data to this organisation (notify admin user if changed)

-   *  Allow sending of SMS messages (in notifications)
+   *  Allow sending of SMS messages (in notifications) (notify admin user if changed)

    *  Set the default time zone for the organisation.
 Ususally time zone is obtained from a user's browser settings.
 However where reports are generated automatically this information may not be availble and the time zone set here will be used.